sgminer-dev/sgminer/README.md

         }
     ]

 ### Extra File Configuration

-If you want to store a number of pools in your configuration file, but don't always want them automatically enabled at start up (or restart), then the new "disable-pool" option can be used:
+If you want to store a number of pools in your configuration file, but don't always want them automatically enabled at start up (or restart), then the "state" option with a value of "disabled" can be used:

     "pools" : [
         {